-When set to Auto, Sweep Acquisition is set to the minimum value required with the current settings in order to achieve amplitude accuracy when measuring CW signals yielding the fastest sweep update rate.
+Available only in non-zero span measurements, when Sweep Acquisition is set to Auto, the fastest sweep rate is achieved while maintaining full amplitude accuracy.

 However, you can adjust this setting in order to increase the probability of intercepting and viewing pulsed RF signals.